-If you have a system that does not support booting from a USB device, but do have a floppy drive, you can try to boot Pendrive Linux from a USB flash drive using a Grub Boot floppy disk.
+Use a Floppy Image to USB Boot; If you have a system that does not support booting from a USB device, but do have a floppy drive, you can try to boot Linux from a USB flash drive using a Grub Boot floppy disk.
 When using a Boot floppy with a Grub boot loader, Grub locates the USB partition and then attempts to boot loading vmlinuz and initrd.gz from the USB device.

-This tutorial no longer works or serves any purpose as the version of pendrivelinux it refers to is obsolete!
+This tutorial no longer serves its original purpose as the version of pendrivelinux it referred to is obsolete!

 This tutorial assumes your using the Pendrive Linux version located HERE and your USB flash drive contains a Volume label of PDL.